github/codeql/javascript/ql/lib/change-notes/2024-11-28-regexp-unknown-flags.md

 ---
 category: majorAnalysis
 ---
-* Queries working with regular expressions now also handle regular expressions constructed using `new RegExp(..)`.
-Previously some queries didn't handle such regular expressions.
+* The `js/incomplete-sanitization` query now also checks regular expressions constructed using `new RegExp(..)`.
+Previously it only checked regular expression literals.
+* Regular expression-based sanitisers implemented with `new RegExp(..)` are now detected in more cases.
 * Regular expression related queries now account for unknown flags.